Taiko2k/Avvie/README.md

  - Quickly crop square images for avatars
  - Crop desktop wallpapers from photos
  - Scale images to preset output sizes
+ - Support for lossless JPEG cropping (added in v2.4)
  - Quick saving
  - And more handy features